jrehor/kcc/README.md

 The k interpreter is currently available for `Linux` and `macOS` on `x86_64` architecture.
 If you are on Solaris, OpenBSD or z/OS — hang tight, good things come to those who wait.
 The same applies to `ARM` and `WASM` architectures, but if you are on Windows, well, lets not cry over spilled Guinness.

-Without further ado, go to https://anaconda.org/ and follow the instructions.
-Anaconda shell integration option is highly recommended.
+Without further ado, go to https://anaconda.org and follow the instructions.
+Anaconda shell integration option is recommended.
 Once you install Anaconda, install the package called `shakti`, which is nothing else but `k` in disguise:

 ```sh
 kelas@failbowl ~ $ conda install -c shaktidb shakti